scribd/pr-preview-example/README.md

 # Pull Request Previews with Github Actions, AWS App Mesh, and ECS

+## Reducing Deployment Lead Time with Pull Request Previews.

+Deployment Lead Time is my foremost key performance indicator for organizations.
+As a company transitions from a scrappy startup in Horizon 3 (focus on finding the effective product/market fit) through a medium business in Horizon 2 (developing the systems to efficiently generate profits) to an enterprise in Horizon 1 (developing economies of scale), Deployment Lead Time becomes encumbered with more and more QA.
+The goal of Pull Request Previews is to introduce a framework by which this QA process can start at the beginning of the deployment lifecycle.
+By adding automation to this Pull Request Previews, an organization can start testing as soon as the developer opens the pull request, rather than waiting for a staging environment to become ready.

+## Using this Github Action

+### Set up:

+The prerequisites for this github action are conveniently setup for you in [the terraform directory](/terraform)

 Let's say you have an ECS based service: `www.example.com`, and when someone opens a pull request, you'd like to be able to preview what that branch looks like when deployed.

 Our approach is to create a Github Actions workflow that